dlaurie/lua-notes/lpeg-brief.md

 -   Once you have learnt it, you can never recapture the difficulty you had in understanding the original.

 -   I promise not to re-work these notes to elegance when I know the material well.
+I will correct errors, though.

 -   They are mainly for my own use, especially when I need the information ater not having worked with it for a long time.